schemathesis/schemathesis/docs/python.rst

     def test_api(case):
         case.call_and_validate()

-If your API contains deprecated endpoints (that have ``deprecated: true`` in their definition), then you can skip them by passing ``skip_deprecated_endpoints=True`` to loaders or to the `schema.parametrize` call:
+If your API contains deprecated operations (that have ``deprecated: true`` in their definition), then you can skip them by passing ``skip_deprecated_operations=True`` to loaders or to the `schema.parametrize` call:

 .. code:: python

     schema = schemathesis.from_uri(
         "http://example.com/swagger.json",
-        skip_deprecated_endpoints=True
+        skip_deprecated_operations=True
     )

 Tests configuration
 -------------------

 As Schemathesis tests are regular Hypothesis tests, you can use ``hypothesis.settings`` decorator with them.
-For example, in the following test, Schemathesis will test each endpoint with up to 1000 test cases:
+For example, in the following test, Schemathesis will test each API operation with up to 1000 test cases:

 .. code:: python